POC Principle: The 3 Words that will Change Your Life for the Better

 Now, here’s the mistake people make.
 When you fill the jar with sand first, then pebbles, and lastly the big rocks, you likely won’t be able to fit everything in the jar, your day or your life.

 Essentially, when we try to fit our priorities in last, then we never seem to have enough space for them, so our life will always be out of balance and we’ll struggle to accomplish our big priorities.
-Days, months, even years may pass before we accomplish our top priorities.
+Days, months, and even years may pass before we accomplish our top priorities.
 Don’t let this happen anymore!

 Put the Big Rocks In First